geneontology/annotation_extensions/doc/produced_by.md

 a produced_by b iff some process that occurs_in b has_output a.

 ### Usage
-Use this relation to link a product of a cell, to a cell that produced it.
-Examples include exosomes, LDLs, secreted ECM components.
+Use this relation to link a cell component that is the product of a cell, to the cell-type that produced it.
+Examples include recording the cell type that produces an exosome, an LDL, or a secreted ECM component.

 ### Comment